 Medical assisting is one of the fastest growing careers in healthcare.

-Medical assistants perform both clinical and administrative duties including:
+Medical assistants perform both clinical and administrative duties including.
+Some of these duties include:

 In most states, medical assistants do not need to be licensed.
-However, they may need licensing for certain procedures like giving injections.
-IN addition, many of the best positions are highly competitive.
-This means that many medical assistants are now deciding to become certified as the Certified Medical Assistant (CMA) credential represents the highest standard of professionalism in the field.
+However, they may need a license to perform certain procedures like giving injections or administering meds.
+In addition, many of the best positions are highly competitive.
+This means that many medical assistants are now deciding to become certified since the Certified Medical Assistant (CMA) credential represents the highest standard of professionalism in the field.
 There are four types of certification to choose from.
 Pursuing the proper one is important for your ultimate career goal.

 Certified Medical Assistant (CMA)

 Credentials for a Certified Medical Assistant come from the American Association of Medical Assistants (AAMA.)
 The CMA is the only allied health professional required to graduate from an accredited postsecondary medical assisting program that focuses on training for work in medical offices, clinics, and other outpatient care centers.
-To become a CMA, medical assistants must be able to meet a certain number of requirements:
+To become a CMA, medical assistants must be able to meet the following standards:

-- Candidates must have graduated from a medical assisting program (may be a one-year certificate or diploma program or a two-year associate degree program) that is accredited by either:
+- Candidates must have graduated from a medical assisting program.
+This may be a one-year certificate or diploma program or a two-year associate degree program.
+Either The Commission on Accreditation of Allied Health Education Programs (CAAHEP) or The Accrediting Bureau of Health Education Schools (ABHES) must accredit the program.

 Certified Clinical Medical Assistant (CCMA)